All Episodes

 I don't think so.

-He knew that if ever we were out of touch that I was going to contact you and send information to you or give what information I could.
+I know that he knew how I felt about going public, and we talked about it, and that he knew that if ever we were out of touch, that I was going to contact you and send information to you or give what information I could.

-Well, this scares the hell out of me too.
+Well, this scares the hell out of me, too.

 So that makes two of us.